michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. The Lord looked down from heaven upon the children of men, to see if there were any that did understand, and seek God.

-3. They are all gone aside, they are all together become filthy: there is none that doeth good, no, not one.filthy: Heb. stinking
+3. They are all gone aside, they are all together become filthy: there is none that doeth good, no, not one.

 4. Have all the workers of iniquity no knowledge? who eat up my people as they eat bread, and call not upon the Lord.

-5. There were they in great fear: for God is in the generation of the righteous.were…: Heb. they feared a fear
+5. There were they in great fear: for God is in the generation of the righteous.

 6. Ye have shamed the counsel of the poor, because the Lord is his refuge.

-7. Oh that the salvation of Israel were come out of Zion! when the Lord bringeth back the captivity of his people, Jacob shall rejoice, and Israel shall be glad.Oh…: Heb.
-Who will give
+7. Oh that the salvation of Israel were come out of Zion! when the Lord bringeth back the captivity of his people, Jacob shall rejoice, and Israel shall be glad.

 ## Psalms 15

-1. A Psalm of David.Lord, who shall abide in thy tabernacle? who shall dwell in thy holy hill?abide: Heb. sojourn
+1. A Psalm of David.Lord, who shall abide in thy tabernacle? who shall dwell in thy holy hill?

 2. He that walketh uprightly, and worketh righteousness, and speaketh the truth in his heart.

-3. He that backbiteth not with his tongue, nor doeth evil to his neighbour, nor taketh up a reproach against his neighbour.taketh…: or, receiveth, or, endureth
+3. He that backbiteth not with his tongue, nor doeth evil to his neighbour, nor taketh up a reproach against his neighbour.

 4. In whose eyes a vile person is contemned; but he honoureth them that fear the Lord.
 He that sweareth to his own hurt, and changeth not.